The Queen of Spades (opera): Act 3

 At a gambling house, Herman's fellow officers are finishing supper and getting ready to play faro.
 Yeletsky, who has not gambled before, joins the group because his engagement has been broken: "unlucky in love, lucky at cards".
 Tomsky entertains the others with a song.
 Then Chekalinsky leads a traditional gamblers' song.
 Settling down to play, they are surprised when Herman arrives, wild and distracted.
 Yeletsky senses a confrontation and asks Tomsky to be his second if a duel should result.
 Herman, intent only on betting, starts with a huge bet of 40,000 rubles.
 He bets the three and wins, upsetting the others with his maniacal expression.
 Next he bets the seven and wins again.
 At this he takes a wine glass and declares that life is but a game.
 Yeletsky accepts his challenge to bet on the next round.
 Herman bets everything he has on the ace but when he shows his card he is told he is holding the queen of spades.
-Seeing the Countess's ghost laughing at her vengeance, Herman takes his own life and asks Yeletsky's and Liza's forgiveness.
+Seeing the Countess's ghost laughing at her vengeance, Herman asks Yeletsky's and Lisa's forgiveness and takes his own life.
 The others pray for his tormented soul.